Louise-OConnell/Louise-Profile/README.md

 * Music

-* Protecting animals and the environment
+* Protecting animals and the environment (friends not food!)